Donaim/miseq-workflow-pres/slides.md

 <v-drag pos="text">

 **The challenge:**
-- Find overlapping reads to build contigs
+- Find overlapping reads to build longer sequences
 - This is computationally hard, naive approach would take forever

 </v-drag>